dlandon/zoneminder.machine.learning/README.md

 - Set `INSTALL_FACE="1"` to install face recognition packages.
 The initial installation can take a long time.
 - Set `INSTALL_TINY_YOLO="1"` to install the tiny yolo hook processing files.
 - Set `INSTALL_YOLO="1"` to install the yolo hook processing files.
 - The command above use a host path of `/mnt/Zoneminder` to map the container config and cache directories.
 This is going to be persistent directory that will retain data across container/image stop/restart/deletes.
-ZM mysql/other config data is kept here.
+ZM mysql/other config data/event files/etc are kept here.
 You can change this to any directory in your host path that you want to.

 #### Post install configuration